rockettheme/docs/Docs/joomla/templates/callisto/contact.md

 The **Mainbar** section is set to `67`% width and the **Sidebar** section to `33`%.

-The page's content is sourced from a **Single Contact** menu item assigned to the Configuration.
+The page's content is sourced from a **Single Contact** menu item assigned to the outline.
 This creates the content form as seen in our demo.

 Settings used in our demo for each of these particles can be found below.